kaushalkumar22/idl-datastructure/graph.md

 ```
 #### Complexity

-    Time Complexity: O(V+E).
+- Time Complexity: O(V+E):
-    - The outer for loop will be executed V number of times and the inner for loop will be executed E number of times.
+    The outer for loop will be executed V number of times and the inner for loop will be executed E number of times.
-    Auxiliary Space: O(V).
+- Auxiliary Space: O(V):
-    - The queue needs to store all the vertices of the graph.
+    The queue needs to store all the vertices of the graph.
 So the space required is O(V)

 ### 2. DFS-based Algorithm